yt-project/yt/doc/source/analyzing/parallel_computation.rst

 You may define an empty dictionary and include it as the keyword argument ``storage`` to ``piter()``.
 Then, during the processing step, you can access this dictionary as the ``sto`` object.
-After the loop is finished, the dictionary is re-aggragated from all of the processors, and you can access the contents:
+After the loop is finished, the dictionary is re-aggregated from all of the processors, and you can access the contents:

 .. code-block:: python